darwin-morocho/flutter-meedu/packages/meedu/README.md

 </p>

 # meedu
-A simple State Management, Dependency Injection, Reactive programming for Dart projects.
+Is a **powerful** State Management, Dependency Injection, Reactive programming and Navigation for Flutter apps.

-## Overview

-This project was inspired by GetX, we could say that this is a Lite version of GetX but with best practices in the code, without a custom MaterialApp or custom CuppertinoApp, without Dialogs and Snackbars and any other unnecessary functionality.
+> This project was inspired by **GetX, riverpod** and **flutter_bloc**.
+We don't use any code of these projects only get the best features of them and we have implemented them with a total refactoring.

 ## Features

-- A Simple State Management
+- A State Management for simple and complex states.

+  flutter_meedu helps you to manage the state of your flutter app without boilerplate, code generators or InheritedWidget.

+- Navigate without BuildContext.

+  Navigate in your app without a custom Page class, a custom MaterialApp.

-- Simple dependecy injection
+- Simple dependecy injection.

-- Reactive programming
+- Reactive programming.

+- Easy to test.

 **FULL DOCUMENTATION**  👉  https://flutter.meedu.app